Renault Megane interior

-The interior of the Megane is hugely improved, compared to the old model, but can’t quite match the VW Golf for build quality or the Skoda Octavia for clever practical features
+The interior of the Megane is hugely improved, compared to the old model, but can’t quite match some alternatives for build quality or clever practical features

 The portrait infotainment system looks modern and premium, but you need to pay extra for it

-All but the cheapest model come with sat-nav, but Dynamique S Nav trim levels and above have an 8.7-inch ‘portrait’ display that is unique to the class.
-Its crisp and colourful screen is lovely to look at, and takes your mind off the swathes of plastics that encase it.
-The system can follow swipe and pinch finger gestures, making it intuitive to use.
-Visual routes and directions are easily to follow, and real-world voice commands such as “turn right at the next petrol station” are a big help when you’re navigating through unfamiliar territory – the spoken directions feel a lot more human than in most other cars.
+If you want the cool-looking portrait-orientated touchscreen infotainment system you need to go for the top-spec Renault Megane GT Line.
+The 8.7-inch touchscreen system can follow swipe and pinch finger gestures, but it’s not as intuitive to browse the menus as it is in a Kia Ceed.
+Visual routes and directions are easy to follow, and real-world voice commands such as “turn right at the next petrol station” are a big help when you’re navigating through unfamiliar territory – the spoken directions feel a lot more human than in most other cars.